pooltogether/v4-docs/docs/design/LiquidationPairs.md

 - Yield accrues gradually in the prize pools
 - POOL is sent to the prize pool

-Instead, we'll need to create "virtual" liquidity; when we create the liquidation pair we'll configure virtual liquidity amounts for both the yield tokens and prize tokens.
+Instead, we'll need to create "virtual" liquidity; when we create the liquidation pair we'll configure virtual liquidity amounts for both the yield tokens and POOL.

 For AMM pairs the size of the liquidity determines the price "slippage" for trades, so we'll want the virtual liquidity amounts to be appropriate for the rate of accrual of yield.
 More on this later....